Dreams That Money Can Buy

-Dreams That Money Can Buy is a 1947 experimental feature color film written, produced, and directed by surrealist artist and dada film-theorist Hans Richter.
+Dreams That Money Can Buy is a 1947 American drama film written, produced, and directed by Hans Richter, a German with a background in the dadaist and constructivist art movements.
+The color film consists of a frame story and a series of dream sequences that were created by different modernist artists.
+Collaborators included Max Ernst, Marcel Duchamp, Man Ray, Alexander Calder, Darius Milhaud and Fernand Léger.
 The film was produced by Kenneth Macpherson and Peggy Guggenheim.

-Collaborators included Max Ernst, Marcel Duchamp, Man Ray, Alexander Calder, Darius Milhaud and Fernand Léger.
-The film won the Award for the Best Original Contribution to the Progress of Cinematography at the 1947 Venice Film Festival.
+It received the award for the Best Original Contribution to the Progress of Cinematography at the 1947 Venice Film Festival.